What's the application procedure for first year students? What are the deadlines?

 Over 90 percent of GMC undergraduate students receive some type of financial assistance.
 The average GMC grant/scholarship offered to students is $12,600, with the average package (including aid from all sources) totals $22,073.
 The range of grants is from $1,000 to $34,288.

 All eligible students are encouraged to apply for financial aid.
-Please be sure to complete and submit the FAFSA as soon as possible.
+Please be sure to complete and submit the Free Application for Federal Student Aid (FAFSA) as soon as possible.

-What is your policy towards AP and IB tests?
+What is your policy for AP and IB tests?

 Academic credit is granted for an Advanced Placement (AP) exam score of a 3 or higher.
 Academic credit is granted for a higher level International Baccalaureate examination score of a 4 or higher.
 Students who receive the full IB diploma may qualify for sophomore standing.
 These certified achievements may count towards the satisfaction of specific Environmental Liberal Arts requirements and as placement in your major or minor program of study.